rocket-pool/old.docs.rocketpool.net/src/guides/atlas/solo-staker-migration.md

 The first step is to **create a new "vacant" minipool**.
 Unlike conventional minipools, which make a new validator during their creation, vacant minipools are special minipools designed to manage *existing* validators.
-As a consequence, vacant minipools behave slightly differently that conventional minipools during the `prelaunch` stage.
+As a consequence, vacant minipools behave slightly differently than conventional minipools during the `prelaunch` stage.
 Once initialization is finished and they enter the `staking` stage, they become conventional minipools.

 During vacant minipool creation, you will be given the option of having the Smartnode automatically **change your validator's withdrawal credentials** from the old BLS withdrawal key to the new vacant minipool address.